MTV (Portugal)

-MTV is a Portuguese pay television channel that was launched on 4 July 2003, replacing MTV Europe in Portugal.
+MTV was a Portuguese pay television channel that was launched on 4 July 2003, replacing MTV Europe in Portugal.
 A high-definition simulcast feed of the channel launched on 17 June 2015.
+In 2004, the channel targeted a 15-25 age group, and at the time, it was the 12th most-watched channel on pay-TV platforms in Portugal.
+Between 2003 and 2025, the channel also had a music component.

-In its initial stages MTV Portugal shared similar content to MTV Spain and MTV Italy, while also airing programming from MTV US and MTV Europe.
+In its initial stages MTV Portugal shared similar content to MTV Spain and MTV Italy, while also airing programming from MTV US and MTV Europe (now MTV Global).
 There was a strong focus on music content but gradually the channel began to air reality shows similar to other MTV channels.
 The channel was launched in Portugal with the support of private broadcaster SIC as it previously had a MTV branded block in the early 1990s.
-The channel is based at MTV Networks Europe in Madrid and supported by a local office is Lisbon.
+The channel was based at MTV Networks Europe in Madrid and supported by a local office is Lisbon.